 - Write in a stringent scientific style and avoid excessive length.
-However, you are allowed to be slightly more explicit with background, explanations, etc, than what one would be in a real paper.
+However, you are allowed to be slightly more explicit with background, explanations, and such than what one would be in a real paper.
 You are also allowed to include description and discussion of preliminary or incomplete results and to introduce and show that you understand the chosen methodology and strategies by explaining them and providing necessary details.

 - Time for the examination.
-When you and your supervisor decide that the report is ready it is time to notify the coordinator who arrange the examination.
+When you and your supervisor decide that the report is ready it is time to notify the coordinator who arranges the examination.
 The examination committee consists of the examiner, the external opponent and your supervisor.
 The supervisor will give input to, but will not take part in the decision or grading of the thesis.
 If the supervisor can not attend the examination, he/she should provide a written evaluation of the project or discuss it directly with the examiner.

 - Send the report to Urkund.
-To avoid and prevent cheating and plagiarism, all Master's theses written at the Department of Biology are checked in ”Urkund”, a program that uses internet/databases to scan a report for copied text etc. At least ten days before the examination you should send your report to urkund via your coordinators address: N [dot] N [dot] lu [at] analys [dot] urkund [dot] se.
+To avoid and prevent cheating and plagiarism, all master's theses written at the Department of Biology are checked in ”Urkund”, a program that uses internet/databases to scan a report for copied text etc. At least ten days before the examination you should send your report to urkund via your coordinator's address: N [dot] N [dot] lu [at] analys [dot] urkund [dot] se.

 - At the same time, send your popular summary to your coordinator.

 - During the examination, you make an oral presentation of your project.
 This means a summary of your project in approximately 15 minutes, preferentially with the aid of presentation software, like Powerpoint.
 Then a discussion follows during which you answer questions about your work.
 The examination committee then has an internal discussion before the examiner decides about the grading of the project.
 The examiner is responsible for reporting the grade to the Education office (where it will be registered in LADOK).